Last updated 1 September 2022

 A copy of the Insurance Code is available from the Insurance Council of Australia.

-Most leading insurers are members of FOS, which is not a government ombudsman but an industry dispute resolution scheme controlled by its Operational Guidelines to the Terms of Reference.
-For more information visit the FOS website.
+Most leading insurers are members of AFCA, which is not a government ombudsman but a company limited by guarantee that administers an industry dispute resolution scheme controlled by its Australian Financial Complaints Authority Operational Guidelines to the Rules.
+For more information visit the AFCA website.